KSP-KOS/KOS/_sources/structures/misc/vecdraw.txt

     Define the width of the drawn line, in meters.
 The deafult is 0.2 if left off.
 Note, this also causes the font of the label to be enlarged to match if set to a value larger than 0.2.

+.. attribute:: VecDraw:POINTY

+    :access: Get/Set
+    :type: :ref:`boolean <boolean>`

+    (Defaults to True if left off.)
+Will this line be drawn with a pointy arrowhead "hat" on the tip to show which end is the start point and which is the end point?
+If this is false, then Vecdraw draws just a thick line, instead of an arrow.

+.. attribute:: VecDraw:WIPING

+    :access: Get/Set
+    :type: :ref:`boolean <boolean>`

+    (Defaults to True if left off.)
+If true, this line will be drawn with a "wipe" effect that varies how transparent it is.
+At the start point it will be a more transparent version of the color you specified in :attr:`VecDraw:COLOR`.
+It will only become the full opacity you requested when it reaches the endpoint of the line.
+    This effect is to help show the direction the arrow is going as it "fades in" to full opacity as it goes along.

+    If false, then the opacity of the line will not vary.
+It will draw the whole line at the exact color you specified in the in the :attr:`VecDraw:COLOR` SUFFIX.
+(Which can still be transparent if you use an RGBA() and provide the alpha value.)

 .. attribute:: VecDraw:STARTUPDATER